jackieochoaacevedo/PS07/README.md

 “Key features of gganimate:

-1.transitions: you want your data to change 2.views: you want your viewpoint to change 3. shadows: you want the animation to have memory” - from article
+1.transitions: you want your data to change

+2.views: you want your viewpoint to change

+3. shadows: you want the animation to have memory” -from article

 ## Including Code